 Phases of the partial solar eclipse

-There are three distinct stages of a partial solar eclipse.
-The first occurs as the Moon starts moving over the Sun’s disk.
-The second occurs when the Moon covers more of the Sun’s disk than at any other moment during the eclipse.
-The third and final stage is when the Moon has begun to move out of alignment with the Sun again and is no longer covering it.
+A partial solar eclipse has three stages.
+The first happens when the Moon starts moving over the Sun’s disk, and the second happens when the Moon covers more of the Sun’s disk than at any other moment during the eclipse.
+The final stage occurs when the Moon has begun to move out of alignment with the Sun again and is no longer covering it.

 Stage 1 – 10.03 a.m.